UW mask mandate continued until February

 During the meetings, Trustee Brad LaCroix motioned to modify the university’s COVID-19 policy to not require masks effective Jan.
 1. The motion was voted down 7-4.

-The campus is more divided over the mandate than earlier this semester, student and faculty representatives said Wednesday.
+The campus is more divided over the mandate than earlier this semester, student and faculty representatives said.

 The student body in particular seems “evenly divided” on the topic, said Hunter Swilling, president of the university’s Associated Students group.